The ESP32 firmware can be compiled in multiple variations to be used on different devices:

 software/ directory in Visual Studio Code as the PlatformIO

-project directory and build the
+project directory to build any of the environment environments.

 Choose the PlatformIO environment corresponding to the firmware variation you want to build:

 To build a specific firmware run its corresponding PlatformIO "Build" task.
 To build a firmware, upload it to a Brick and connect to its serial console all in one step you can run the PlatformIO "Upload and Monitor" task.
 This requires that the Brick is connected to USB beforehand.
+You can also upload the built firmware via the web interface.

 The functionality and the web interface of the firmware are put together from